Nitria (monastic site): History

 Christian pilgrims from the nearby city of Alexandria visited Nitria in large numbers, the monks servicing their needs.
+There were also bankers and merchants.
 Other monks sought more remote areas, away from tourists and merchants, and established a monastic center in Kellia c.
 338.

 The monastic population in Nitria declined during the fifth and sixth centuries, and the site was abandoned sometime in the middle of the seventh century.
 Nitria should not be confused with the monasteries at Wadi El Natrun (formally known as Scetis), which are still in existence.

 Onomatology

 Nitria was named after a nearby town which took its name from the natural deposits of natron, a salt used by the Ancient Egyptians in the embalming of mummies.
 The English and German word "natron" was first a French cognate which has its origin from the Spanish "natrón" through Latin "natrium" and Greek "nitron" (νίτρον).
 This root derives from the Ancient Egyptian word "nṯrj".
 Natron refers to Wadi El Natrun (English: Natron Valley) in Egypt, where natron salt was mined by the ancient Copts and Egyptians.
 Natron was also used for washing garments.
 This led to the symbolism that Nitria is where men's sins were washed away.

 Although Nitria is often called the Mountain of Nitria, there is little geographical elevation difference between Nitria and the surrounding region.
 It was likely called this referring to Matthew 5:14 where Jesus describes his followers as being a "city on a hill".